Mega Sena Review

 You don’t get much more straight forward than you do with Brazil’s Mega-Sena lottery.
 It’s run by the Caixa Econômica Federal Bank.
 Okay, I can imagine that with all the noise these days on the ups and downs with banks, this doesn’t mean a guarantee but this looks like a well run lottery.
 It’s been around since 1996 with Caixa operating lotteries since 1961, so it looks like they know what they are doing.
 But, let’s take a closer look.

-At Mega-Sena Lottery, players choose six numbers per lottery line.
+At Mega-Sena lottery, players choose six numbers per lottery line.
 There is no bonus or lucky ball.
-Players play a minimum of three lines though they advertise a bunch of combinations of numbers (7 to 15) which costs more.
-Mega-Sena Lottery pays out winners who pick 6 numbers correctly (the jackpot), 5 numbers and 4 numbers.
+Players play a minimum of three lines, though they advertise a bunch of combinations of numbers (7 to 15) which costs more.
+Mega Sena pays out winners who pick 6 numbers correctly (the jackpot), 5 numbers and 4 numbers.
 The draw takes place twice a week, Wednesday and Saturday.

-But How Much of the Prize Do I Get
+But How Much of the Mega Sena Prize Do I Get?

 Mega-Sena takes 30% of the prize money off the top as Imposto de Rena (Income Tax – though I think it sounds better in Portuguese).
 It uses 32.2% of the lottery earnings for the prize fund.
 Of this 35% goes to the jackpot, 19% goes to the 2nd prize and 19% goes to fund third prizes.
 The rest goes to a special Mega-Sena Lottery draw that offers larger than normal prizes which they hold during the year including an extra big jackpot for new years.